-2) The Company's investee company, Island Quarries Pte Limited (IQL) tragically lost 3 key members of staff on 20 March 2020 when a landslide occurred at IQL's Mau quarry site.
-Operations at the quarry were suspended to allow investigations by the Mineral Resources Department (MRD).
-By the end of 2020, MRD had agreed a site rehabilitation/ clean-up plan with IQL and work had commended.
-Production will re-commence following completion of works.
+2) The Company's investee company, Island Quarries Pte Limited (IQL) continued to work with regulatory authorities and other stakeholders on the re-opening of IQL's Mau quarry site.
+Operations at the quarry had been suspended to allow investigations by the Mineral Resources Department (MRD) following a landslide in 2020.
+In October 2020, the MRD issued a Temporary Uplift of Stop Work Notice to allow IQL to commence site rehabilitation and clean-up.